Travel and Hiking

 Cancellation:

 1. Kindly reminder: You can cancel anytime till the deadline on Friday 18:00PM.
-As we have to fix capacties for the bus and the guides.
+As we have to fix capacties for the bus and pay the driver and the guides.
 After deadline, we will have charge you 80% activity fee.
 Or you find another person not yet registered to join the hike.
 If your cancellation is on Saturday morning or if you are late and missed the hike, please pay 100% activity fee.
 We repect your choice.
 When you register for this activity, you accept this cancelation policy.

 2. Bad weather plan:We will message you 1-2 days before the hike to let you know about theweather condition.
 If there is a thunderstorm, heavy rain or strongwinds it will be dangerous to do the hike in the high mountains.
-Sowe will cancel it or change the dates.
+So we will cancel it or change the dates.

 Join us: